joe-riley/employee-tracker/README.md

 # employee-tracker
+A CMS that will allow a business owner to manage their employees and their groups.

 ## User Story
 * AS A business owner I WANT to be able to view and manage the departments, roles, and employees in my company